jenny-alexander/weekend-react-gallery/README.md

 In order to get the to-do list up and running, do the following:

-1. Download code locally from github.
+1. Download code locally from GitHub.
-2. Create the database and corresponding table:
+2. Create the database and corresponding table by doing the following:

 - Using your favorite relational database client (I use Postico(<https://eggerapps.at/postico/>), go to the SQL Query tab that allows you to run a query.
 Run the 'CREATE DATABASE' query found in the *Create database.sql* file.
 This will create the react_gallery database.
 - Then, within the react_gallery database, run the 'CREATE TABLE' query found in the *Create database.sql* file.
 This will create the tasks table.